rcbyr/keen-slider/README.md

 ## Sponsoring

 Currently, I'm working on a new major version, that includes "all" features requested and much more by nearly the same project size (80% completed).
-After that, I will add much many examples for other use cases and tech stacks.
+After that, I will add many more examples for other use cases and tech stacks.

 If you are interested in sponsoring this project, I would be very grateful.